← All work

 Information architecture, drawn and re-drawn

-We mapped user journeys and built flow diagrams to scope the work and protect timelines — but treated flows as volatile, not contracts.
+We mapped user journeys and built flow diagrams to scope the work and protect timelines, but treated flows as volatile, not contracts.
 They were the conversation, not the answer.
-Coloured boxes represent different stem pages and their states.

 An early IA, version 0.8.
 We rewrote it five more times.